whoop-t/omni-preview.nvim/README.md

 ```

 ### Installing Previews
-Simply installing plugins as dependencies should be enough to make them work out of the box.
-Omnilist knows how to start most preview plugins.
+Simply installing plugins as dependencies calls `.setup` which is usually enough for most of these pugins to work.
+If for some reason it doesn't you can manually call `.setup()` on each of them.

 **For example with** `Lazy`